The nutritional guide to managing PMOS (formerly PCOS) symptoms

 When to seek professional support

-To determine a diagnosis and understand the underlying drivers for your PCOS, and to address symptoms effectively, it can be helpful to work with a nutritional therapist.
+To determine a diagnosis and understand the underlying drivers for your PMOS, and to address symptoms effectively, it can be helpful to work with a nutritional therapist.

 Testing options